Airline Food Service Workers Job Description And Salary

 According to the Bureau of Labor Statistics, employment of food preparation and serving workers, including airline food workers, is projected to grow 7 percent from 2020 to 2030, faster than the average for all occupations.
 However, this growth may be tempered by the ongoing COVID-19 pandemic and its impact on air travel.

-Overall, the job outlook for airline food workers is expected to remain stable, as air travel is likely to continue to be a popular mode of transportation for many people around the world.
+Overall, the job outlook for airline food workers is expected to remain stable, as air travel is likely to continue to be a popular mode of transportation for many people worldwide.

 Continuing from the previous response: